 Inevitably, and as this becomes the dominant mindset, ALM will give way to a focus much more aligned with VSM.

 Supporting ALM / VSM with a Modern Application Development Platform

-OutSystems is a modern application development platform that shares many of the aspirations for which ALM and VSM were created.
+OutSystems is a high-performance low-code platform that shares many of the aspirations for which ALM and VSM were created.
 Since the inception of the company, OutSystems has aimed to enable digital transformation rather than to merely deliver applications.